TriplyDB/Documentation/docs/triply-db/index.md

   <dd>The status of the service, this can be 'Starting', 'Running', 'Stopped', 'Updating' or 'Error'.
 In the filter you can select a specific service status or 'All' services statuses</dd>

   <dt>Statements</dt>
   <dd>The amount of statements in a service.
-These are all the loaded statements in the service, and can be filter with the slider.</dd>
+These are all the loaded statements in the service, and can be filtered with the slider.</dd>

   <dt>Loaded graphs</dt>
   <dd>Amount of graphs loaded in the service.
 All the statements of all the graphs together will count up to the total amount of statements.</dd>